-The subject of the dissertation must be a scientific task connected to the selected accredited Ph.D. programme that has financial and personal backing on the part of the student.
+The subject of the dissertation is a scientific task connected to the selected PhD programme that has sufficient financial and personal capacities.
 Strictly confidential matters cannot be regarded as potential topics for the dissertation.

 The aim of dissertation is to:

-- prove that the Ph.D. student possesses the overall knowledge of the field of their studies required to earn a Ph.D. title on the one hand and is familiar with and able to use the information techniques and instruments and display a complex view as well as a tools system for solving problems into which the student inquires and also
+- 1) prove that the PhD student possesses the overall knowledge of the field of their studies required to earn a PhD title and is familiar with and able to use the information techniques and instruments and has a comprehensive view as well as a set of tools for solving problems

-- prove their ability to solve a particular scientific programme on the other hand.
+- 2) prove the student’s ability to solve a particular scientific programme.

-- Third, produce a dissertation in a form which meets the requirements for content and style.
+- 3) produce a dissertation in a form which meets the requirements for content and style.